Tamaki Matsuoka

-Tamaki Matsuoka (松岡 環, Matsuoka Tamaki) is a Japanese activist who challenges Japanese perceptions of the country's war crimes in the Rape of Nanking during Second Sino-Japanese War.
+Tamaki Matsuoka (松岡 環, Matsuoka Tamaki) is a Japanese activist who challenges Japanese perceptions of the country's war crimes in the Rape of Nanjing during Second Sino-Japanese War.

 Being a primary school teacher in Matsubara, Osaka teaching history subject, Matsuoka felt she needed to tell the truth about Japanese war crimes to her students.
-She went to Nanjing, China for several times to interview hundreds of Japanese veterans and Chinese survivors, and publish books and films showing their memories after Japan captured Nanking.
+She visited Nanjing, China several times to interview hundreds of Japanese veterans and Chinese survivors, and published books and films showing their memories after Japan captured Nanjing.
 Her works include the 2009 documentary Torn Memories of Nanjing.

-Matsuoka is a member of the Japan-China Peace Research Organization which attends the memorial ceremony at the Nanjing Massacre Memorial Hall in Nanjing on August 15 every year to show the regrets of Japanese people to the war crimes.
+Matsuoka is a member of the Japan-China Peace Research Organization which attends the memorial ceremony at the Nanjing Massacre Memorial Hall in Nanjing on August 15 every year to show the regrets of Japanese people for the war crimes.

 Threats

 Matsuoka has been careful not to publicize her address, for her and her family's safety from Japanese nationalist groups, and has hidden her testimonies to protect them from being stolen or destroyed.